Ranked #1 Best Cloud Service Provider in the Netherlands 2024!

 Want to learn more on this?
 Read our blog on the added benefits of moving to the cloud →

-Promoting sustainable manufacturing with EDI
+4. Promoting sustainable manufacturing with EDI

-• Eradicating paper-based documentation: For starters, EDI digitizes paper-based documents, such as purchase orders, invoices, and shipping notices.
+• Eradicating paper-based documentation: EDI digitizes paper-based documents, such as purchase orders, invoices, and shipping notices.
 In fact, EDI is known to be one of the oldest and most reliable methods for paperless data exchange, especially for B2B businesses.

 • Enable Just-In-Time (JIT) inventory management: EDI facilitates the use of Just-In-Time (JIT) inventory management techniques, allowing manufacturers to minimize excess inventory and material storage, thereby conserving resources and reducing the environmental footprint of production operations.